 6: Do essential oils, white vinegar, or eating garlic really help kill virus?

-Consumers are advised not to blindly put their trust on such things completely.
+Consumers should not follow blindly.
 What is most important is to keep clean and pay attention to personal hygiene.

 7: Is the COVID-19 infection covered by VHIS insurance?